PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 <img src="{{site.url}}/assets/StaircaseA3L2H3_Part1.svg" style="display: block; margin: auto;" />

 The diagram is constructed for information gathering in a few steps.
-We'll describe the steps shortly,but for now note:
+We'll describe the steps shortly, but some initial notes:
 - A cell containing an X is not used to generate an answer
 - A attention head cell containing say D3,D3' is paying attention to those question digits.
 - An MLP cell containing say A4 has a significant impact on the accuracy of that answer digit.